danielpmorton/pyastrobee/readme.md

 ### Ask NASA:
 - Does the version of Python matter for any of your Python code? e.g. 3.8 vs 3.10
-- Can we get some of the cad files used to make the meshes?
 - What are the dimensions of the cargo bags / measurements for the handles?
 Do you have any CAD for these?

 ### Bugs/Issues:
 - The dedo duffel bag cannot load as a soft body
 - The joint of the astrobee nearest to the body does not seem to be moving properly in simulation - check the URDF to see if there is an issue with how this joint is defined
 - Some softbodies have very strange inertia when moving them around in the Bullet gui (likely, some parameters need to be refined)
-- The `cupola.dae` and `node_1.dae` files in the `astrobee_iss` meshes cannot be loaded into Blender, whereas all of the other ISS meshes can.

 ## Thoughts
 - Mujoco is interesting because it models the deformables as composites - for instance, a soft box is a collection of spheres/capsules wrapped up in a skin.
 I wonder if we can change the properties of these smaller particles inside the composite?